vitoc/creditscoreblockchain/README.md

-# Decentralized Trust with Ethereum (Minimalist Credit Score Scenario)
+# Decentralized Trust with Ethereum (Credit Score Scenario)

 This is a readable blockchain application that is based on a minimalist credit score sharing scenario.
 It shows how information can be shared between participants of a blockchain.